Hurence/logisland/logisland-documentation/monitoring.rst

 Step 1 : Cluster setup
 ----------------------

-The following commands should be launched on each node of your cluster handling Logisland infrastructure services.
+The following commands should be launched on each node of your cluster handling LogIsland infrastructure services.